Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Conclusion

 \section{Conclusion}

-We have presented a simple and effective regularisation technique for deep feed-forward neural networks, shown that it is applicable to a variety of feed-forward neural network architectures, and does not depend on a particular optimiser.
-We have also demonstrated that our technique can be used in conjunction with both batch normalisation and dropout, often with cumulative performance gains.
-The investigation into the differences between the three $p$-norms ($p \in \{1, 2, \infty\}$) we considered has provided some useful information about which one might be best suited to the problem at hand.
-In particular, the $\ell_\infty$ norm was best suited to tabular data, and the $\ell_2$ norm consistently showed the best performance when used as a regulariser on natural image datasets.
-However, given that LCC-$\ell_2$ is only approximately constraining the norm, if one wants a guarantee that the Lipschitz constant of the trained network is bounded below some user specified value, then using the $\ell_1$ or $\ell_\infty$ norm would be more appropriate.
+This paper has presented a simple and effective regularisation technique for deep feed-forward neural networks called Lipschitz Constant Constraint (LCC), shown that it is applicable to a variety of feed-forward neural network architectures, and established that it is particularly suited to situations where only a small amount of training data is available.
+The investigation into the differences between the three $p$-norms ($p \in \{1, 2, \infty\}$) considered has provided some useful information about which one might be best-suited to the problem at hand.
+In particular, the $\ell_\infty$ norm appears particularly suitable for tabular data, and the $\ell_2$ norm showed the most consistently competitive performance when used as a regulariser on natural image datasets.
+However, given that LCC-$\ell_2$ with few power method iterations is only approximately constraining the norm, if one wants a guarantee that the Lipschitz constant of the trained network is bounded below some user-specified value, then using the $\ell_1$ or $\ell_\infty$ norm would be more appropriate.

-Lastly, we anticipate that the utility of constraining the Lipschitz constant of neural networks is limited not only to improving classification accuracy.
-There is already evidence that constraining the Lipschitz constant of the discriminator networks in GANs is useful~\citep{arjovsky2017,miyato2017}.
-Given the shortcomings in these previous approaches to constraining Lipschitz constants we have outlined, one might expect improvements training GANs that are $k$-Lipschitz with respect to the $\ell_1$ or $\ell_\infty$ norms, and approximately 1-Lipschitz with respect to the $\ell_2$ norm.
-Exploring how well our technique works with recurrent neural networks would also be of great interest, but the theoretical basis for the method presented in this paper does apply in the context of recurrent neural networks.
-Finally, our method assumes that all layers should have the same Lipschitz constant.
-This is a potentially inappropriate assumption in practice, and a more sophisticated hyperparameter tuning mechanism that allows for selecting a different value of $\lambda$ for each layer could provide a further improvement to performance.
+Lastly, recent and concurrent work suggests that the utility of constraining the Lipschitz constant of neural networks is not limited to improving classification accuracy.
+There is already evidence that constraining the Lipschitz constant of the discriminator networks in GANs is useful~\citep{arjovsky2017,miyato2018}.
+Given the drawbacks in previous approaches to constraining Lipschitz constants we have outlined (cf. Section~\ref{sec:convolutional}), one might expect improvements training GANs that are $k$-Lipschitz with respect to the $\ell_1$ or $\ell_\infty$ norms, and approximately 1-Lipschitz with respect to the $\ell_2$ norm, by applying the methods presented in this paper.
+Exploring how well the technique presented in this paper works with recurrent neural networks would also be of interest.
+Finally, the experiments carried out in this paper forced all layers of the same type to have the same Lipschitz constant.
+This is likely an inappropriate assumption in practice, and a more sophisticated hyperparameter tuning mechanism that allows for selecting a different value of $\lambda$ for each layer could provide a further improvement to performance.
+However, devising a means for efficiently allocating modelling capacity on a per-layer basis is an open problem.